serhii-samoilenko/hsa-homework-11/README.md

 After launching the demo, you can open simple UI on [http://localhost:8080](http://localhost:8080) to try the queries yourself.

+## Issues

+I couldn't find a way to make Elasticsearch to leverage exactly **3** typos while performing suggestion search.
+The best I've managed to achieve is the empirically found coefficients of `"minimum_should_match": "7<30% 10<60%"` on the search query, which gives relatively stable results for words longer than 9 characters.

+Words shorter than 9 characters are mostly handled by the fuzzy suggestion search, which handles up to 2 typos.

 ## How to build and run

 Start up Elasticsearch